Last updated on May 20th, 2023 at 06:00 pm

 Foremost, you should know that only the users only open 45% of cart abandonments mails.
 Therefore, your copywriters must do an amazing job in grabbing attention fast, plugging into their emotions, and triggering them to buy.

-Alison, an online course platform, is such a pro at sending follow-up emails for those who abandoned their courses.
+Alison, an online course platform, is such a pro at sending follow-up emails to those who abandoned their courses.
 No wonder they are one of the world’s largest online course platforms with more than 4 million graduates.

 15. Have A Solid Team of Copywriters